max2077-python/max2077-python/README.md

 👀 I am a very curious person, passionate about econom(etr)ics, computer science, mathematics and (astro)physics.

 🌱 I’m currently interested in exploring the applications of computer science in economics and thus to see how these tools could be (cleverly) used in this field.
-I am therefore interested in the applications of machine (and deep) learning in econom(etr)ics, but also in agent-based models for instance.
+I am therefore interested in the applications of machine (and deep) learning in econom(etr)ics, in the use of NLP methods, but also in agent-based models for instance.

 📫 How to reach me :
 - Email : maxime.lucet77@gmail.com